PrefectHQ/prefect/docs/tutorials/developing-a-new-worker-type.md

 ## Worker Implementation

-Workers handle creating execution environments using provided configuration.
+Workers set up execution environments using provided configuration.
 Workers also observe the execution environment as the flow run executes and report any crashes to the Prefect API.

 To implement a worker, you must implement the `BaseWorker` class and provide it with the following attributes: